Are you using foods to self-sooth?

 Record emotions; write down what is bothering you.
-If it occurs constantly look at how you can change your behavior or environment to prevent those emotions from occurring in the first place.
+If it occurs constantly look at how you can change your behaviour or environment to prevent those emotions from occurring in the first place.

-This may not be something you can overcome by making one behavior change, thus small realistic changes in behavior that result in a specific end goal outcome are what you should aim for.
+This may not be something you can overcome by making one behaviour change, thus small realistic changes in behaviour that result in a specific end goal outcome are what you should aim for.

 Practice diaphragmatic breathing